Blog

 Operating Companies: Where the Work Happens

-Operating companies are the entities that interact with customers, generate revenue, sign contracts, and take on operational risk.
+Operating companies interact with customers, generate revenue, sign contracts, and take on operational risk.

 • House your service or product business activities